 It was billed as a walk among ancient edicts, read a message from King Ashoka himself, a man who lived 2000 years ago.
-Now he was a rockstar of his times.
-His life story is the stuff what legends are made of.
+Today he is a rockstar of his times, his life story is the stuff what legends are made of.
 Reputed to be ruthless, he renounced his blood thirsty ways at the height of his power.
 He became a Buddhist and worked towards spreading it beyond the Indian shores.

 Certainly I was not going to let this opportunity pass.
 Hence my presence in Kalsi, a small quiet town, home to the thirteenth Ashokan rock edict.

 Surprisingly it was very easy to miss the directions to this historical treasure; the signboard was small and the letters were very subtle.
 Mercifully the entrance was well marked.
 A broad cobbled path lead down towards a smaller gate, the four lions atop a wheel, that’s the Indian national symbol, on the gateposts made an arresting sight.

 Design copyright: King Ashoka.